SEI-39/developerverse/.github/PULL_REQUEST_TEMPLATE/New_Feature.md

-# Output Screenshots
+# Output Screenshots:
 Post the output screenshots, if an UI is affected or added due to this feature.

-# Areas affected and ensured
+# Areas affected and ensured:
 List out the areas affected by your code changes.